Paladins-Inn/rollenspiel-cons/README.md

 ## License
-The license for the software is LGPL 3.0 or newer.
+The license for the software is Gnu Affero General Public License 3 or newer.

+If you are interested in using parts of the code under a different license, please contact the author.

 ## Architecture